mahynski/mahynski/README.md

 * :bird: Analyzing trends in biorepositories using explainable machine learning
 * :radioactive: Identifying materials using nuclear spectroscopy methods

-You can read more about my interests, previous work, and ongoing research [here](https://nathan-mahynski.github.io)
+You can read more about my interests, previous work, and ongoing research on my [website](https://nathan-mahynski.github.io) or [ResearchGate](https://www.researchgate.net/profile/Nathan-Mahynski).

 Have an interesting problem?
 Need help or advice?
 Contact me at nathan.mahynski@nist.gov